elliot-d-kim/escape-room/CONTRIBUTING.md

 ## Installation for developers

 For installation on Windows, follow the steps on [PostgreSQL Tutorial](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/).
+* Note: Install PostgreSQL 14.x instead of version 16.
+* Create new database and user in pgAdmin 4
+    * User: can login, create roles, create dbs, inherit rights

 The following steps are for Ubuntu 22.04.